SayNode/Simple-Voting/AWS-SimpleVoting/USE.md

 returns JSON info from the overwritten JSON file within the API server.
 This info should be kept in a json file and gives the IDs of each proposal.
 You can write some script that preforms de CURL and then writes the info to a JSON file

 # Testing:
+- See if JSON info is posted and overwritten correctly;
+- Vote
+- GET current votes for 3 proposals
+- GET info (contents of JSON file in API server)
+- GET winners and verify that the voting is written in the JSON file and can't be overwritten
+- Vote again
+- Try GET winners again to see that it is not possible and that the votes remain the same
+- GET info again to verify the previous point
+-
+# Testing code:
 curl -H "Content-Type: application/json" --data @proposals_to_upload.json http://127.0.0.1:5000/UploadProposals/**API_KEY** - Upload the info (WORKS)

 curl --insecure  -X GET http://127.0.0.1:5000/CurrentVotes/**PROPOSAL_ID**/**API_KEY**